 |MSR Trail Lite Pot||Anodized Aluminum||2000 ml||8.6 oz||$35|

 Net net.
 Titanium cook pots are good if you only need to boil water to rehydrate a backpacking meal pouch or a freezer bag meal.
 If you want to cook something a little bit more complex. like a one-pot meal, an anodized aluminum pot is better because it spreads the heat and avoids burning your food.
-That said, your choice of anodized aluminum pots in small sizes will be limited.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+That said, your choice of anodized aluminum pots in small sizes will be limited.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.